 |Home Search For Songs Info for Producers Contact Us|

-If you have a square dance music label which is not listed on the main page of this site, please contact the Chairman of the CALLERLAB Music Producers' Committee for information on adding your label.
+If you have a square dance music label which is not listed on the main page of this site, please contact the Music Producers' Committee chair for information on adding your label.

 In order to list your label on the main page, we'll need the following info.
 If you have subsidiary labels, include the same information for them as well.
 (Subsidiary labels normally aren't listed on the main page, unless they have a website separate from the main label's website, but we still need the information to create links from our search results.)